Tutorials Logic, IN +91 8092939553 info@tutorialslogic.com

 Unit Testing

-In this section, we will cover step by step of unit testing for any angular CLI applications.
-Unit testing is the process of software development where we will test smallest testable units or components of an application.
-It is also known as Isolated Testing, because the main objective of Unit Testing is to isolate a section of code and verify its correctness.
+In this section, we will cover step by step unit testing for Angular CLI applications.
+Unit testing is the process of testing the smallest testable units or components of an application in isolation.
+In Angular 21, Vitest is the default test runner for new projects, replacing Karma and Jasmine.

 Why Unit Testing ?